 Also, the academic habits we once possessed are all gone or lost.
 So what can a company do to motivate employees to learn, taking into consideration all of these?
 Well, there are a few steps to be followed.

 We all learn better in a social environment, where we can exchange knowledge with people we can relate to, such as our colleagues or other professionals who work in the same industry as we do.
-Thus, provide your employees with communities of practice, where they can assimilate information efficiently.
+Thus, provide your adult learners with communities of practice, where they can assimilate information efficiently.

 An aspect which could motivate employees to get involved in a training process would be to make things easier for them on the long run.
 What does this mean?
 That after a training they can go back to performing their tasks in a more efficient and productive way.
 So, it’s important to design training programs that involve immediate relevance.